mohafizul/mohafizul.github.io/_posts/2018-06-21-calc-steam-property.md

 categories: Rule of Thumb
 ---
 Steam properties usually obtain by using The International Association for The Properties of Water & Steam, IAPWS-IF97 formula.
-To use this formula may require an app, software, printed table or excel adds on.
-These tools usually are not available during meeting and discussion, so to get a fast estimation with acceptable accuracy, a simple double square root formula below can be used:
+This formula usually use through an app, software, printed table or excel adds on.
+These tools usually are not available during meeting and discussion or at site, so to get a fast estimation with acceptable accuracy, a simple double square root formula below can be used:

 ```phyton
 Tsat = [(P^0.5)^0.5]x100